Looking for support for your finance function? Book a time with an expert.

 Understanding what your business is worth is critical in negotiating a fair deal.
 Business valuation involves:

-• Identifying intangible assets such as brand reputation, customer loyalty, and proprietary technology.
+• What is the value of intangible assets such as brand reputation, customer loyalty, and proprietary technology?

 A well-prepared business is more attractive to investors and can command a higher valuation in the market.